intameli/T1A3/readme.md

 ### Data

 I made the design decision early on that I would decouple the rules of the game from the content.
 In practice this meant that instead of writing a class for every enemy in the game I wrote one enemy class that had every attack and created instances of it by unpacking a dictionary into its arguments.
 This allowed me to write the content of the game i.e the enemies stats and moves, also the chapters and levels, as just lists of dictionaries.
-I think this makes the games easy to expand as new enemies and chapters can easily created that use the existing moves.
+I think this makes the game easy to expand as new enemies and chapters can easily be created that use the existing moves.
 The separation just feels right to me.

+I found a site that had the Bookworm Adventures word list so as far a I am aware I am using the same dictionary as the real game. (link in References)

 ### Enemy Class